 This little rototiller can get the job done right the first time and leave you breathing a sigh of relief at the sight of a beautifully tilled garden bed that is ready for planting.

-The neat thing about the Sun Joe is that it is a 2-in-1 machine which means that it is both a tiller and a cultivator at the same time.
-What this means is that while your machine is tilling the soil, you can also use it to simultaneously finely grind your soil as well to get two very big and time-consuming jobs done at the same time.
+The neat thing about the Sun Joe is that it is a 2-in-1 machine which meant it was both a tiller and a cultivator simultaneously.
+Because of this, I could end up with finely ground soil while my machine was tilling the soil.
+As a result, I could get two very big and time-consuming jobs done simultaneously.

 The Sun Joe is a corded tiller that provides up to 120 volts of power.
-The unit can be turned on simply with the push of a single button and adjustable wheels bring allow you to adjust the tilling depth of your machine.
+I could turn the unit on simply with the push of a single button, and adjustable wheels allowed me to adjust the tilling depth of my machine.

 With 6 angled, steel blades that spin at up to 340 rotations per minute (RPM) this mini tiller is made to impress and make wide, deep cuts into the soil to quickly prepare the ground for planting.

-The Sun Joe received overwhelmingly great reviews and customers loved the portability that this unit provided.
-With its foldable handle, it makes storage and transportation of the unit much easier than a classically styled tiller.
+The Sun Joe received overwhelmingly great reviews and I loved the portability that this unit provided.
+Its foldable handle made the storage and transportation of the unit much easier for me than a classically styled tiller.

-One downside to this particular tiller is that it is extremely lightweight, which may feel like a good thing for maneuvering and handling.
-However, because this tiller is so lightweight, it will not be able to cut into the ground with as much force and direction as that of heavier models.
-This can make tilling a little bit more difficult for you and make it hard to control the overall direction of the tiller itself, as it is prone to jumping and changing speeds frequently.
+One downside to this particular tiller was that it was extremely lightweight, which was good for maneuvering and handling.
+However, because this tiller was so lightweight, it didn’t allow me to cut into the ground with as much force and direction as heavier models.
+This made tilling more difficult for me, and I needed help controlling the tiller’s overall direction, as it is prone to jumping and changing speeds frequently.

 This particular, corded electric tiller is also considered to be a front-tine tiller which means that the wheels will be in the back of the tines.
 This can be a drawback for some gardeners because the wheels will cause some compaction of the soil after it is tilled.